Antonia gens

 The gens Antonia was a Roman family of great antiquity, with both patrician and plebeian branches.
 The first of the gens to achieve prominence was Titus Antonius Merenda, one of the second group of Decemviri called, in 450 BC, to help draft what became the Law of the Twelve Tables.
 The most prominent member of the gens was Marcus Antonius.

 Origin

 Marcus Antonius, the triumvir, claimed that his gens was descended from Anton, a son of Heracles.
 According to ancient traditions the Antonii were Heracleidae and because of that Marcus Antonius harnessed lions to his chariot to commemorate his descent from Heracles, and many of his coins bore a lion for the same reason.

 Praenomina

 The patrician Antonii used the praenomina Titus and Quintus.
 Titus does not appear to have been used by the plebeian Antonii, who instead used Quintus, Marcus, Lucius, and Gaius.
-There is also a few instance of Aulus, while Marcus Antonius the triumvir named one of his sons Iulus.
+There are also a few instances of Aulus, while Marcus Antonius the triumvir named one of his sons Iulus.
 This name, also borne by a later descendant of the triumvir, may have been an ancient praenomen revived by the family, but it was probably also intended to call to mind the connections of his family with the illustrious gens Julia.